hetalang/heta-specifications/classes.md

 ## About Heta classes

-1. Classes define the meaning of platform (model) part.
-A class declares properties of their instances, their types checking rules and the default values.
-Trying to include the undeclarated properties is not an error but the property will be ignored.
+1. Classes define the meaning of platform (model) components.
+A class declares properties of their instances, their types, checking rules and the default values.

+1. Trying to include the undeclarated properties is not an error but the property will be ignored.
     ```heta
     pr1 @Process { compartment: comp1 };
     ```